overte-org/overte-docs-sphinx/source/create/avatars/package-avatar.rst

 6. You should see a prompt with the label "Specify Avatar URL".
 Paste your FST file's direct URL into the text box here and confirm.

-If you are looking for a place to host these files, you can simply use Amazon S3, Dropbox, Google Cloud Storage, Microsoft Azure, GitHub, Catbox, etc. It doesn't matter as long as *anyone* can view the file link!
+If you are looking for a place to host these files, you can simply use Cloudflare R2, Amazon S3, Google Cloud Storage, Microsoft Azure, GitHub, Catbox, etc. It doesn't matter as long as *anyone* can view the file link and it's a direct link to the file.
+Links to a separate download page won't work.

+Video tutorial on uploading to Cloudflare R2: https://www.youtube.com/watch?v=Q_whpCUHqlw

 -------------------------------------------